 An amendment must have a mover and be seconded (if you have already spoken to the motion, then you cannot move an amendment).
 The amendment is then debated and voted on before being incorporated into the original motion.
 There is no limit to the number of amendments which can be moved, as long as they are relevant.
 The Chairperson must use discretion in accepting amendments and determining whether the amendment changes the intent.

 Too many amendments may result in confusion.

-Once an amendment has been passed, it is then incorporated into the motion.
+Once an amendment has been carried, it is then incorporated into the motion.
 Amendments may be put forward to change the amended motion and these must be dealt with in the sequence decided by the Chairperson.
 Example - Anytown P&C Association is holding a Quiz Night and the debate focuses on when and where it will be held.
 In the past they have used the ABC Club which costs xx dollars.

-Mr Smith puts the motion -

-"That the Anytown P&C Association Quiz Night be held at the ABC Club on Friday 13th October."
+Mr Smith puts the motion - "That the Anytown P&C Association Quiz Night be held at the ABC Club on Friday 13th October."
 Mr Jones has made enquiries and found out that the P&C can use the local Scout Hall at no cost.
-He proposes an amendment to the original motion -

-"That the Anytown P&C Association Quiz Night be held at the Scout Hall on Friday 13th October."
+He proposes an amendment to the original motion - "That the Anytown P&C Association Quiz Night be held at the Scout Hall on Friday 13th October at a cost of up to \$xx.xx."